-- Title – This is the type of record.
-So it could be a parish record record, a certificate or document such as a Census.
-Please though put in as much information as you can, such as the name of the parish, the type of certificate or the year of the Census.
+Please though put in as much information as you can, such as the name of the parish, the type of certificate, or the year of the census.

-- Collection – Certain records maybe compiled with a collection.
+Certain records may be compiled with a collection.
 It is therefore important to add the collection name for this source.

-- Page and Volume – If you are referring to a collection then you will have to enter the page and volume of the collection as well.
+If you refer to a collection then you will have to enter the page and volume of the collection as well.
 This is important as it will help other researchers to easily find the information that you have used.

-Another piece of information that you can add when citing a source is to add your own personal comments.
-This can be your own observations that you have made when you have discovered a particular record, document, letter, etc.
+Another piece of information that you can add when citing a source is to add your comments.
+These can be the observations that you have made when you have discovered a particular record, document, letter, etc.

-These comments could state that you could add maybe that a sibling’s details have been omitted, or maybe your ancestor’s birth year or place of birth is different from what you expected.
+These comments could state maybe that a sibling’s details have been omitted, or maybe your ancestor’s birth year or place of birth is different from what you expected.

-If you are quoting, paraphrasing or summarizing someone else’s work then these will need to be cited.
-You can cite the source within a parenthesis, a footnote or maybe an endnote at the end of a chapter of your book.
-This chapter could be exploring a branch or family member.
+If you are quoting, paraphrasing, or summarizing someone else’s work then these will need to be cited.
+You can cite the source within a parenthesis, a footnote, or maybe an endnote at the end of a chapter of your book.

-If you are using a parenthetical citation then you will include the author’s name, the book and page that the citation can be found.
+If you are using a parenthetical citation then you will include the author’s name, the book, and the page that the citation can be found.